LukeBatten/ellipseCollisionDetection/README.md

 > a Mathematica notebook

-Both programs determine if ellipses overlap, or not, and sketches the results.
+Each program determines if 2 ellipses overlap, or not, and then sketches the results.

 Example output:
 ![alt text](https://github.com/LukeBatten/ellipseCollisionDetection/blob/master/img/ellipseOverlap1.png)